 - violent crimes against a person,

 - behavior resulting in felony charges or convictions (equivalent to Class A, B, or C felonies in Missouri)

 - threats or harassment of such an egregious nature that campus safety is affected

 - any behavior that strongly suggests the accused may be a serious threat to the health and safety of students, faculty, or staff

-6. Procedural Guidelines for Administrative and Judicial Hearings
+6. Procedural Guidelines for Administrative and Student Conduct Hearings

-The Judicial Board or Hearing Officer shall conduct hearings so as to assure the basic concept of procedural fairness.
+The Student Conduct Board or Hearing Officer shall conduct hearings so as to assure the basic concept of procedural fairness.

 The following procedures shall be adhered to:

 - The Director, or his or her designate is responsible for setting the hearing time, notifying all parties who are to testify, and forwarding all pertinent data to the appropriate board.

 - The Director shall give appropriate advance notice, in writing, of the charges against the student and copies of available evidence, to ensure that he or she may adequately prepare for such a hearing.
 The notice clearly indicates the date, time, and place of the hearing.
 The notification should be received by the student at least three calendar days prior to the hearing.
 Students who receive University accommodations under the Americans with Disabilities Act should notify the Hearing Officer about the accommodations that should be accorded them as part of the disciplinary process.